ikradnegyhusz/investment-simulator/README.md

 - "scores.txt" contains information about the investor's performance (see source code for details)

 ## How it works
 "simulator.py" displays chart data of a random stock.
 The user has a fixed starting balance, and can skip days (either 1 or 15) and choose when to buy or sell.
-Once the days are finished a new chart is randomized.
-Scores are saved automatically.
+Once the days are finished a new chart is randomized and the player's balance is reset.
+Final balance is saved automatically.

 ## Controls
 - move chart horizontally: left mouse button + drag